PREAMBLE

-- Liberism is the first and only political system that makes us free.
+- Liberism is the first system that frees us from the State and bases social organization on voluntary cooperation.

 -